section-engineering-education/engineering-education/articles/understanding-differential-privacy/index.md

 published: true
 url: /engineering-education/understanding-differential-privacy/
 title: Understanding Differential Privacy
-description: Introduction to differential privacy and methods used to preserve privacy in databases.
+description: Introduction to differential privacy and methods used to preserve privacy in databases and how it is used with machine learning, and deep learning.
 author: srishilesh-p-s
 date: 2020-10-15T00:00:00-08:00
 topics: [Security]